 Shopping for a new heating and cooling system (HVAC system) can be complicated.
-Here, we’ll empower you to make a wise decision by discussing the four most important considerations.
+Here, we’ll empower you to decide wisely by discussing the four most important considerations.
 We’ll also explain some heating and air conditioning jargon you’ll encounter.

 Video: Buying an HVAC System – What to Remember

-Here’s a brief video summarizing the four factors we’ll discuss in this HVAC buying guide.
+Here’s a brief video summarizing the four factors discussed in this HVAC buying guide.

 Heat Pump Size

 Correctly sizing your unit’s capacity to the square footage of the area to be cooled and heated ensures peak performance and maximizes energy savings.
 A heat pump that’s too small will work hard to heat or cool the space, reducing its effectiveness and efficiency.
 The additional strain could necessitate frequent repairs and an early replacement.
 But bigger is not always better!
 A unit with excess capacity won’t cycle often enough to dehumidify the space.
 When it does run, it will waste energy.

 BTUs (British Thermal Units) are the measurement industry experts use when discussing and calculating heating and cooling capacity.
 Several factors determine a home’s BTU requirements, including interior dimensions, number of residents, and geographic region.

 You can estimate the ideal size for your new heat pump using an online BTU calculator.
 You’ll need the width, length, and ceiling height of your home, along with information about its insulation.

 Still, the quickest and most accurate way to determine the necessary capacity is to call your local HVAC specialist.
 If your home is in or near Charlottesville, VA, Fitch Services will come to your home, calculate the most efficient size, and provide you with a fixed quote, all at no charge.